 Valery Obidko explains the fundamentals of periodisation for the big training cycles.

 In a big training cycle (such as annual or semi-annual) there are, as usual, three periods: preparatory, competitive and transition.
 Initially, it was the competition calendar and climatic conditions that were thought to be reasons for the periodical changes in a training process.
-However, a thorough analysis has shown that neither these nor some other external factors determine the essence of training; these factors are not sufficient enough for explanation of periodisation fundamentals.
-An important point to recognize is that, according to concept by the Soviet experts (Novikov A.D., Matveev L. P., Ozolin N. G. and Farfel V. S.), the reasons for the cyclic alteration of training periods are, first of all the regularities of athletic shape development.
+However, a thorough analysis has shown that neither these nor some other external factors determine the essence of training; these factors are not sufficient enough for an explanation of periodisation fundamentals.
+An important point to recognize is that, according to a concept by the Soviet experts (Novikov A.D., Matveev L. P., Ozolin N. G. and Farfel V. S.), the reasons for the cyclic alteration of training periods are, first of all, the regularities of athletic shape development.